 - appropriately use a variety of 2-D and 3-D computer graphics software;

 - apply 3-D models in motion techniques to projects; and

 - apply the concepts of 3-D space (XYZ coordinate space), curve NURBS (Non-Uniform Rational B-Splines, and surface (parametric) creation to create 3-D models;

 - demonstrate digital modeling, CAD, blueprints, stereo- lithography, and animation techniques;

 - create photographic perspective matching, color mapping, lighting, and photographic quality rendering;

 - conceptualize and plan solutions to design problems; and

 - prepare models and environments that can be used when 3-D motion is scripted.

-Reference, Resource, or Learning Materials to be used by Students:Instructor-created handouts, textbooks, trade books, web resources, tutorials, or videos will be used.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Instructor-created handouts, textbooks, trade books, web resources, tutorials, or videos will be used.
+See course syllabus.

 Review/Approval Date - 12/04; Revised 6/09; Revised 4/2012; New Core 8/2015